-[S] 1010.1.9.8 Delayed egress.
-Delayed egress locking systems shall be permitted to be installed on doors serving the following occupancies in buildings that are equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or an approved automatic smoke or heat detection system installed in accordance with Section 907.
+Section 903.3.1.1 or an approved automatic smoke or heat detection system installed in accordance with Section 907.
 Delayed egress locks are permitted in libraries in both Group A and E occupancies in locations other than at main exit doors, and in Group E day care occupancies.

 - 1. Group B, F, I, M, R, S and U occupancies. - 2.
-Group E classrooms with an occupant load of less than 50.

-Exception: Delayed egress locking systems shall be permitted to be installed on exit or exit access doors, other than the main exit or exit access door, serving a courtroom in buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1.
+Group E classrooms with an occupant load of less than 50. - 3.
+In courtrooms in Group A-3 and B occupancies, delayed egress locking systems shall be permitted to be installed on exit or exit access doors, other than the main exit or exit access door, in buildings that are equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1.

-1010.1.9.8.1 Delayed egress locking system.
+1010.2.13.1 Delayed egress locking system.
 The delayed egress locking system shall be installed and operated in accordance with all of the following:

-1. The delay electronics of the delayed egress locking system shall deactivate upon actuation of the automatic sprinkler system or automatic fire detection system, allowing immediate free egress.

-- 2. The delay electronics of the delayed egress locking system shall deactivate upon loss of power controlling the lock or lock mechanism, allowing immediate free egress. - 3.
+- 1. The delay electronics of the delayed egress locking system shall deactivate upon actuation of the automatic sprinkler system or automatic fire detection system, allowing immediate free egress. - 2.
+The delay electronics of the delayed egress locking system shall deactivate upon loss of power controlling the lock or lock mechanism, allowing immediate free egress. - 3.
 The delayed egress locking system shall have the capability of being deactivated at the fire command center and other approved locations. - 4.
 An attempt to egress shall initiate an irreversible process that shall allow such egress in not more than 15 seconds when a physical effort to exit is applied to the egress side door hardware for not more than 3 seconds.
 Initiation of the irreversible process shall activate an audible signal in the vicinity of the door.
 Once the delay electronics have been deactivated, rearming the delay electronics shall be by manual means only.